 These loans are available to students regardless of demonstrated financial need.
-Loans in this program first disbursed between July 1, 2013 and June 30, 2014 carry a fixed 5.41% interest rate.
+Loans in this program first disbursed between July 1, 2016 and June 30, 2017 carry a fixed 5.31% interest rate.
 These unsubsidized loans accrue interest beginning at the time the loan is disbursed.
 Interest may be paid during periods of enrollment or deferred until the borrower enters repayment.
 At repayment, accrued interest will be capitalized and added to the principal amount of the loan.
 Repayment begins six months after a borrower graduates or drops below half-time enrollment and continues for 10 years.
-Extended repayment options are available for those who borrow more than \$30,000 cumulatively.
-The maximum Federal Direct Stafford Loan for an academic year is \$20.500.
-For loans first disbursed between December 1, 2013 and October 1, 2014 loan processing fees of 1.072% are deducted from loan proceeds before disbursement.
+Extended and income-based repayment options are available.
+The maximum Federal Direct Student Loan for an academic year is \$20,500.
+For loans first disbursed between October 1, 2016 and September 30, 2017 loan processing fees of 1.069% are deducted from loan proceeds before disbursement.
 Loan fees and other loan terms are subject to change based on federal sequestration.
-Federal Direct Stafford Loan borrowers must complete an online loan counseling session on entering Lewis & Clark as well as an exit interview at the point of separation from Lewis &
+Federal Direct Student Loan borrowers must complete an online loan counseling session on entering Lewis & Clark as well as an exit interview at the point of separation from Lewis & Clark.